peteroupc/peteroupc.github.io/randomnotes.md

     END METHOD

 I give an [**error-bounded sampler**](https://peteroupc.github.io/exporand.html) for the beta distribution (when `a` and `b` are both 1 or greater) in a separate page.

+<a id=Noncentral_Hypergeometric_Distributions></a>
+### Noncentral Hypergeometric Distributions

+The following variants of the hypergeometric distribution are described in detail by Agner Fog in "[**Biased Urn Theory**](https://cran.r-project.org/web/packages/BiasedUrn/vignettes/UrnTheory.pdf)".

+Let there be _m_ balls that each have one of two or more colors.
+For each color, assign each ball of that color the same weight (0 or greater).
+Then:

+1. **Wallenius's hypergeometric distribution:** Choose one ball not yet chosen, with probability equal to its weight divided by the sum of weights of balls not yet chosen.
+Repeat until exactly _n_ items are chosen this way.
+Then for each color, count the number of items of that color chosen this way.
+2. **Fisher's hypergeometric distribution:** For each ball, choose it with probability equal to its weight divided by the sum of weights of all balls.
+(Thus, each ball is independently chosen or not chosen depending on its weight.)
+If exactly _n_ items were chosen this way, stop.
+Otherwise, start over.
+Then for each color, count the number of items of that color chosen this way.

+For both distributions, if there are two colors, there are four parameters: _m_, _ones_, _n_, _weight_, such that&mdash;

+- for the first color, there are _ones_ many balls each with weight _weight_;
+- for the second color, there are (_m_&minus;_ones_) many balls each with weight 1; and
+- the random variate is the number of chosen balls of the first color.

 <a id=von_Mises_Distribution></a>
 #### von Mises Distribution